-Aga’s methods are traditional, using the style of old engravings and dotwork (also known as pointillism) as well as the hatching technique, which involves creating many lines and dots in black or brown ink over hundreds of hours.
+Aga’s style is traditional, using the style of old engravings and dotwork (also known as pointillism) as well as the hatching technique, which involves creating many lines and dots in black or brown ink over hundreds of hours.
 Aga lists her influences as Albrecht Durer, Hokusai Katsushika and Alphonse Mucha, and her favourite subjects as “plants and architecture, specifically England landscapes, sea monsters and old buildings.”
-“Octopus in the House” is definitely one of her more notable pieces.
+“The City of Birds” a 100×70 cm linocut print, is definitely one of her more notable pieces.